ChasingUX/jesse-site/source/work/community.md

 ---

 ##What is the community
 There are over 1 billion websites on the internet, and far less System Administrators to configure servers for these sites that have complex and varying needs.
-The DigitalOcean community platform aims to make SysAdmins live's much easier as they begin or continue their journey in learning system administration subjects.
+The DigitalOcean community platform aims to make SysAdmins live's easier as they begin or continue their journey in learning system administration subjects.

-When I started working on the Community, it already existed in a rudimentary form — a blog with hundreds of tutorials complimented by a fairly traditional forum.
+When I started working on the Community, it already existed in a rudimentary state — a blog with hundreds of tutorials complimented by a fairly traditional forum.
 Due to quality, timliness, and technical accuracy of the tutorials, content was indexed extremely well by Google.
 For instance, if I were to search a very common beginner SysAdmin subject in google `set up password authentication apache`, a DigitalOcean tutorial would be in the top three results.
 This created a reliable influx of traffic to the tune of about 5 million unique visits per month, representing about 90% of all community traffic!
 The community was less of a destination, and more of a collection of amazing tutorials that google deemed a top resource.

 <div class="halfWrap">
   <a class="enlarge half border" href="/assets/images/projects/community/google.jpg">